peterjpierce/pyenv.helpers/README.md

 Helper functions for Python virtual environments, as a lighter-weight alternative to virtualenvwrapper.

-+ Activate, deactivate change to another Python virtual environment
++ Activate, deactivate or change to another Python virtual environment
 + List available environments by name and Python version
 + Install `pip` for newly created environments